I-GUIDE/data-catalog-archive/schema/geopackage.md

 # GeoPackage

-This document outlines the Schema.org properties used to describe a GeoPackage.
+This document outlines the *required* and *recommended*  properties for describing GeoPackage.
 A [GeoPackage](https://www.geopackage.org/) is an open, standards-based, format for describing geographic information using SQLite.